Semi-stable subcategories for Euclidean quivers: Ss-equivalence and proof of Theorem

 Conversely, if $d$ lies in $C_I$, then the canonical decomposition of $d$ consists of Schur roots from $\mathcal W_I$, together with some non-negative multiple of $\delta$.
 Lemma \ref{pZ} implies that there exist representations of dimension vector $d$ which lie in $\p Z_I$, so $Z_I\in \rep(Q)_d$. \end{proof}

-The previous two lemmas tell us that $\hyp_d$ contains enough information to determine exactly which exceptional or singular-isotropic indecomposable representations lie in $\rep(Q)_d$.
+Lemmas \ref{reals} and \ref{siso} tell us that $\hyp_d$ contains enough information to determine exactly which exceptional or singular-isotropic indecomposable representations lie in $\rep(Q)_d$.
 We will use the following lemma to show that this is enough information to reconstruct $\rep(Q)_d$.

 \begin{Lemma} Let $Q$ be Euclidean and let $\mathcal A$, $\mathcal B$ be extension-closed abelian subcategories of $\rep(Q)$.
 Suppose $\mathcal A$ and $\mathcal B$ have the same intersection with the exceptional representations and the indecomposables whose dimension vector is the null root.
 Then $\mathcal A=\mathcal B$. \end{Lemma}